 Our school will prevent and respond to abuse and neglect by ensuring that the ethos and atmosphere of the school is conducive to a safe environment.
-Pupils and parents/carers will feel supported and able to report safeguarding concerns to any member of staff.
-Staff will feel they are supported by colleagues and the senior management team, including the governing body, and are able to report and seek advice and guidance on any safeguarding concerns, including those regarding colleagues or themselves.
-We will protect children at risk of abuse of neglect by having procedures in place that reflect current legislation, guidance and best practice.
+Pupils and parents/carers will feel supported and able to report safeguarding concerns to any member of staff or volunteer.
+Staff and volunteers will feel they are supported by colleagues and the senior management team, including the governing body, and are able to report and seek advice and guidance on any safeguarding concerns, including those regarding colleagues or themselves.
+We will protect children at risk of abuse or neglect by having procedures in place that reflect current legislation, guidance and best practice.